vesta-webtrees-2-custom-modules/vesta_gov4webtrees/README.md

 3. Alternatively, GOV ids may always be set via a custom _GOV tag under the respective PLAC tag (for a specific fact or event).
 This is not recommended, and there are no edit controls to support this.
 The module still displays the place hierarchies in this case though.

+### Disclosure to third parties<a name="disclosure"/>

+Data is obtained from the GOV server via webservices, as described [here](http://gov.genealogy.net/services/).
+The module only uses these webservices to read data, the 'ChangeService', which would require a username and password, is not used.
+At no point any kind of personal information related to the webtrees user is transferred, nor the user's IP address.
+You may still prefer to point out the use of this third party in your website's privacy policy.

 ### Demo<a name="demo"/>